 To read the article in full, please visit the Silicon Republic website.

-Master of Science in Computing (Enterprise Software Systems)
+- Master of Science in in Computer Science (Enterprise Software Systems)